arduino/docs-content/content/hardware/03.nano/boards/nano-r4/tutorials/01.user-manual/content.md

 When working with UART on the Nano R4, there are several key points to keep in mind for successful implementation:

-- The dual UART design is different from the UNO R3 that shared one UART between USB and pins D0/D1.
+- The dual UART design is different from the UNO R3 board that shared one UART between USB and pins D0/D1.
 This separation allows simultaneous USB debugging and external device communication.
 - Always ensure that both devices use the same baud rate, data bits (typically 8), and stop bits (typically 1) for successful communication.
-- Keep in mind that UART communication uses TTL voltage levels (0 VDC for logic LOW, +5 VDC for logic HIGH).
-If you need to communicate over longer distances or with RS232 devices, you'll need a level converter.
+- Keep in mind that UART communication uses TTL voltage levels (0 VDC for logic `LOW`, +5 VDC for logic `HIGH`).
+If you need to communicate over longer distances or with RS-232 devices, you'll need a level converter.
 - When connecting external devices, remember that TX connects to RX and RX connects to TX (crossover connection).
 - The Nano R4's UART ports are full-duplex, meaning they can send and receive data simultaneously, making them perfect for interactive communication with modules like GPS, Bluetooth®, Wi-Fi®, or other microcontrollers.